gautamkrishnar/keepalive-workflow/README.md

 ![preview](https://user-images.githubusercontent.com/8397274/105174930-4303e100-5b49-11eb-90ed-95a55697582f.png)

 ### What
-This workflow will automatically create a dummy commit in your repo if the last commit in your repo is 50 days (default) ago.
+This workflow will automatically create a dummy commit (or use the GitHub API) in your repo if the last commit in your repo is 50 days (default) ago.
 This will keep the cronjob trigger active so that it will run indefinitely without getting suspended by GitHub for inactivity.

 ## How to use
-There are two ways you can consume this library in your GitHub actions
+There are three ways you can consume this library in your GitHub actions
-### Via GitHub Actions (For GitHub Actions users)
+### Via GitHub Actions - Dummy Commits (For GitHub Actions users)
 You can just include the library as a step after one of your favorite GitHub actions.
 Your workflow file should have the checkout action defined in one of your steps since this library needs git CLI to work.

 ```yaml